little1shadow/IRICP/README.md

-# Initialization Robust Iterative Closest Point Algorithm #
+# Initialization Robust Iterative Closest Point via Error-Interval Minimization for Point Cloud Fine Registration #

 This repository contains an implementation of the [IRICP]
 ## Dependencies ##